Optimizing neuroplasticity after spinal cord injury is the best way to boost recovery.

 The spinal cord serves as the communication pathway between the brain and body.
 After a spinal cord injury, that communication is disrupted, which can result in motor and sensory deficits.

 Spinal cord injuries can be complete or incomplete.
 A complete spinal cord injury is when the spinal cord is completely transected, and brain signals can no longer travel below the level of injury.
-In contrast, an incomplete spinal cord injury is when the spinal cord is only partially damaged, which leaves spared neural pathways that allow for some movement and sensation below the level of injury.
+In contrast, an incomplete spinal cord injury is when the spinal cord is only partially damaged, which leaves spared neural pathways that allow for some movement and/or sensation below the level of injury.

 What’s unique about damage to the central nervous system is that it cannot be reversed.
 Luckily, there’s still hope for recovery through neuroplasticity!